-Water main replacement project: A water main replacement project is proposed for 2017 in Broadway Avenue in Sheboygan.
+Water main replacement project: Water main replacement projects are proposed for 2017 in Broadway Avenue and Michigan Avenue in Sheboygan.
 To adhere to local ordinance and practice, customers with lead water service laterals will be assessed the actual cost of the lead water lateral replacement from the public main to the right of way line.
 For customers with lead water service laterals who opt to replace the section of lateral from the right of way line into their home, the Utility will pay the prequalified plumber for the cost.

 To qualify, projects must meet one of the above criteria, achieve full lead replacement, and utilize a Utility prequalified plumber.
 For a list of prequalified plumbers see below.

 For more information on the program, or to inquire if your lead lateral replacement qualifies for a rebate through the program, contact the Utility.